Skip to content

 • id: The ID of the object present in the object layout variable.

-• temporaryBookmarkV2.id: The temporary bookmark ID obtained in step 2.1.1.
+• temporaryBookmarkV2.id: The temporary bookmark ID obtained in the Create temporary bookmark section.

 const reportPayload = {